 - Add the dry ingredients to the yeast, salt and water mixture all at once, stir thoroughly.
 Place the lid on with a hole in it, or leave one side of the lid slightly.
 Allow the dough to rest and rise for 1 hour.
 Next, follow my steps for developing gluten naturally. (link below recipe)

 - With wet hands, take about 1/3 of the dough.
 Shape and place the dough on a baking sheet lined with parchment paper that's been sprinkled with, or in a greased loaf pan.

-You can also store your bread dough in the fridge for up to 2 weeks until you're ready to use like we do with our Crusty Artisan Bread in 5 Minutes.
+- You can also store your bread dough in the fridge for up to 2 weeks until you're ready to use as we do with our Crusty Artisan Bread in 5 Minutes.

 - 12 seed and grain mix